jaishasohail/PetCareApp/README.md

 - user can access the group chat of pet parents where the socialize or ask something related to their pet .
 - user can ask chatbot for any questions .

-``npm i`` to download dependencies and run with ``npm start``. establish connection with firebase .download private key from firebase after creating this app in firebase . to run node js server :
+``npm i`` to download dependencies and run with ``npm start``in vs code .you will be given a QR code ,scan this code thorugh the expo app in your mobile.

+establish connection with firebase . download private key from firebase after creating this app in firebase .

+to run node js server :
 ```shell
 cd Server